- Om AaBKC

-He is the Artistic Co-Director of the Visible project, a research and biennial award for socially engaged artistic practices in a global context, initiated and supported by Cittadellarte - Fondazione Pistoletto and Fondazione Zegna.
+He is the chief curator of the Visible project (Cittadellarte-Fondazione Pistoletto/Fondazione Zegna) a research and biennial award for socially engaged artistic practices in a global context.
 His main curatorial interests are focused on artistic practices that claim to redefine the role of art and the artist in society.

 Nicola Trezzi (Director and chief curator, Center for Contemporary Art, Tel Aviv, Israel)